-Grout for ceramic tile is a cement-based bonding material used for filling joints between tiles.
-The space left between tiles to be filled is called a grout joint.
-The grout joint between the tiles is usually very porous, therefore, it needs to be sealed and properly maintained to prevent stains and discoloration.
-If properly protected, ceramic tile and grout will be easier to clean, more resistant to staining, and will provide a safer and healthier environment.
+Grout for ceramic til𝚎 is a cement-based bonding material used for filling joints between tiles.
+The space left between tiles is called a grout joint.
+Grout joints need to be sealed and properly maintained to prevent stains and discoloration.
+They are very porous.
+If properly protected, the tile and grout will be easier to clean, more resistant to staining, and will provide a safer and healthier environment.

-There are four basic types of grout for ceramic tile: unsanded, fine sanded, quarry type, and epoxy.
+There are four basic types of grout: unsanded, fine sanded, quarry type, and epoxy.

-- Unsanded grout for ceramic tile: This is used for wall tiles where the grout joint is less than 1/8” wide.
+- Unsanded grout : This is used for wall tiles where the grout joint is less than 1/8” wide.

-- Finely sanded grout for ceramic tile: This is used for floor tiles where the joints are 1/8” to 3/8” wide.
+- Finely sanded grout: This is used for floor tiles where the joints are 1/8” to 3/8” wide.

-- Quarry-type grout for ceramic tile: This is the same as finely sanded grout for ceramic tiles except that a coarser grade of sand is used.
-The quarry-type grout for ceramic tile is used for joints that are 3/8” wide to 1/2” wide such as those used with Saltillo tiles.
+- Quarry-type grout: This is the same as finely sanded grout for ceramic til𝚎s except that a coarser grade of sand is used.
+The quarry-type grout is used for joints that are 3/8” wide to 1/2” wide such as those used with Saltillo tiles.

 - The wider the joint, the coarser the sand has to be.
 The sand prevents the grout for ceramic til𝚎 from shrinking and cracking.

-- Grout for ceramic tiles comes in a wide variety of pre-mixed colors.
+- The Grout comes in a wide variety of pre-mixed colors.

 - The standard wall joint size is 1/16” wide.